-Subsequently one has to pay Rs 10,000 for seeking guidance from stock market analysts.
+Subsequently one has to pay $ 10,000 for seeking guidance from stock market analysts.
 In the margin+ trading, the stock broker will provide four days to sell the stocks.
-On completion of fourth day, stock broker will sell the margin holding by squaring.
-Since Mr X purchased the stocks in higher rate, it is massive trouncing loss.
+On completion of the fourth day, the stock broker will sell the margin holding by squaring.
+Since Mr X purchased the stocks at a higher rate, it is a massive trouncing loss.

 No sooner based on the recommendation, one starts trading in “put option”*.

-*(A stop–loss order is simply an order that closes out your position at a specific price.
+*(A stop-loss order is simply an order that closes out your position at a specific price.
 It controls your risk by limiting your loss to that price.
-If you buy a stock at Rs20 and place a stop–loss at Rs19.50, when the price reaches Rs19.50 your stop loss order will execute, preventing further loss).
+If you buy a stock at $20 and place a stop-loss at $19.50, when the price reaches $19.50 your stop loss order will execute, preventing further loss).

 The stock price continuously increase and on the “expiry date”* the stocks “square off”** automatically.

 *(In case of Indian stock exchanges, the expiry date is the last working Thursday of the month, when the contract expires).